-Of the 170 student organizations at Indiana University, four are specifically for students in nursing.
+Of the 170 student organizations on campus, three are specifically for students in nursing.

 Sigma Theta Tau.
 The Alpha Chapter of this National Honor Society for nurses was organized at Indiana University.
 Both undergraduate and graduate students are eligible if they meet the high academic and personal criteria for membership.